QuanTrieuPCYT/Dell-Latitude-5480_Hackintosh/README.md

-# Dell-Latitude-5480_Hackintosh
+# Dell Latitude 5480 Hackintosh EFI - macOS 11 and 12
-macOS Big Sur and Monterey on your Dell Latitude 5480!
+OpenCore EFI that makes your Dell Latitude 5480 runs macOS Big Sur and Monterey!